Thileepan-Ilankumaran/Binance-Pegged-ETH/README.md

 ### 3. Deployed to the BSC Testnet.
 Contract Address :- 0x925f1f061571ed17e34744e3e835c80c95214f20.

-### 4. Intiated Verification process by providing required details in explorer.
+### 4. Verified by providing required details in explorer and created ABI and Bytecode.